Executive Director of Patient Support and Medical Assistance

 Background in Medical Science

-I was offered the opportunity of a lifetime–I can honestly say the work I do is the most rewarding of my 30 year career.
+I was offered the opportunity of a lifetime; I can honestly say the work I do is the most rewarding of my thirty-year career.
 I have had the fortunate experience to help hundreds of patients and their families find medical and financial assistance they would otherwise not have been able to obtain.

-I have been the Director of Patient Services for over 10 years and have personally met with hundreds of mesothelioma patients and their families.
+I have been the director of Patient Services for over ten years and have personally met with hundreds of mesothelioma patients and their families.
 I have seen the same pain and anguish in their faces that my father went through as he struggled with chemotherapy, radiation, and surgery.

 I have done my best in life to make my father proud of me both in my work ethic and commitment to the families I work with.
 I look forward to fighting for many more mesothelioma patients and their families.